 Kitab-i Bahriye, The Book of Navigation, is a manual written in 1521 by the Turkish seaman Piri Reis, who is regarded as the father of Turkish mapmaking.
 It was unprecedented in its time, and not until the 19th century were navigation manuals charting and describing the Mediterranean in greater detail produced in the West.
 Such manuals known as portolans had been in use since the 13th century, both produced and used by Mediterranean seamen.
 Since they were based on first-hand observations and experiences they were of more practical use than other contemporary maps and charts.
 So that they would be resistant to damp and salt, they were executed on parchment.
 Portalan charts were characterized by seventeen compass roses representing compasses placed at specific points.
-They represented a revolution in cartography at the time, and today are a valuable source of information for historians due to the pictures they bear of flags, armorial devices, cities, ships and symbols.
+They represented a revolution in cartography at the time, and today are a valuable source of information for historians due to the pictures they bear of flags, armorial devices, cities, ships, and symbols.
 Kitab-i Bahriye was a remarkable guide for sea captains navigating the Mediterranean and the Aegean.

 Its author Piri Reis sailed every corner of the Mediterranean with his uncle, the famous corsair Kemal Reis, from the 1480s onwards, and his manual was based on 25 years of practical experience at sea.
 He prepared the text and charts while serving as a steward of the shipyards in Gelibolu, the Ottoman Empire’s most important naval base, completing the work in 1521.
 Nearly 40 copies of the manual have survived to the present day, bearing witness to the wide extent to which it was used at that time.

-When he was appointed navigator to the Ottoman fleet sent against Egypt in 1524, its commander Ibrahim Pasa, Sultan Süleyman the Magnificent’s grand vizier and son-in-law, saw him using his manual.
-He was so impressed that he asked Piri Reis to make a copy for presentation to Sultan Suleyman.
+When he was appointed navigator to the Ottoman fleet sent against Egypt in 1524, its commander Ibrahim Pasa, Sultan Suleyman the Magnificent’s grand vizier and son-in-law, saw him using his manual.
+He was so impressed that he asked Piri Reis to make a copy for the presentation to Sultan Suleyman.
 When he returned to Gelibolu, he revised his book, adding an introductory section in verse devoted largely to an account of world geography and geographical terms, and additional charts.

 The finished manuscript was presented to Sultan Suleyman by Ibrahim Pasa in 1525.
-In the introduction, Piri Reis explains his reasons of writing the manual and the benefits of the navigational sciences for sailors, and gives accounts of storms and winds, the compass, nautical charts and their symbols, the different seas and oceans, Portuguese colonies on the shores of the Indian Ocean, voyages of exploration along the African coast and in the Sea of China, the Indian Ocean, and the Atlantic, and the discovery of America.
+In the introduction, Piri Reis explains his reasons of writing the manual and the benefits of the navigational sciences for sailors and gives accounts of storms and winds, the compass, nautical charts and their symbols, the different seas, and oceans, Portuguese colonies on the shores of the Indian Ocean, voyages of exploration along with the African coast and in the Sea of China, the Indian Ocean, and the Atlantic, and the discovery of America.
 The manual proper begins with a description of Canakkale Strait (the Dardanelles), and its forts of Sultaniye and Kilitbahir.
-Piri Reis goes on to describe in detail the fortresses, islands, coasts and harbours of the Mediterranean and Aegean, including those of Greece, the Morean Peninsula, the Adriatic, Italy, Sicily, Sardinia, Corsica, France, Spain, the Canaries, North Africa, Egypt and the Nile, the eastern Mediterranean, Crete, Cyprus, southern and Aegean Turkey, Gelibolu and the Gulf of Saros.
+Piri Reis goes on to describe in detail the fortresses, islands, coasts, and harbors of the Mediterranean and Aegean, including those of Greece, the Morean Peninsula, the Adriatic, Italy, Sicily, Sardinia, Corsica, France, Spain, the Canaries, North Africa, Egypt and the Nile, the eastern Mediterranean, Crete, Cyprus, southern and Aegean Turkey, Gelibolu and the Gulf of Saros.

 As well as information about water depth, anchorages, coastal vegetation, sources of drinking water and shipyards, he describes the local inhabitants, their religions, the political powers of each region and trade.
 He even includes information about ancient sites.
 There is a large-scale chart for each harbor and island, and drawings of buildings and important monuments in the coastal towns.
 Kitab-i Bahriye is a matchless nautical guide to the Mediterranean and a primary source of biographical information about Piri Reis himself.
 Later copies were enlarged to include the coast and islands of the Marmara Sea and Istanbul.
 Copies of the original edition of 1521 and that produced for Sultan Suleyman in 1525 are to be found in major libraries around the world as well as in museums and libraries in Istanbul.
-One of the most outstanding Kitab-i Bahriye manuscripts is that with 232 charts now in Istanbul University Library.
+One of the most outstanding Kitab-i Bahriye manuscripts is that of 232 charts now in Istanbul University Library.